isadoji/therminator_vort/README.md

 # Modified blast-wave model with thermal vorticity

-$\textit{José Jorge Medina Serna, Isabel Domínguez Jiménez, MariaElena Tejeda-Yeomans}$
+$\textbf{José Jorge Medina Serna, Isabel Domínguez Jiménez  and MariaElena Tejeda-Yeomans}$

 THERMINATOR [1] is a Monte Carlo event generator designed to study particle production in relativistic heavy-ion collisions.
 To include the effects of vorticity, it is necessary to modify the following files (therminator_mod)